MayJuun/design_system/README.md

   }
   ```
 ## Avatars
 Mayjuun design System (MDS) provides the option for selecting your own Avatars.

+###### What does this mean ?
 They are basically a visual form to represent a user or a component through which the user will be able identify themselves.

 MDS gives an option to select the type ( Male, female or nuetral) and size (large, medium or small)  with a lot of flexibility.

   ```dart